Start building with IBM Blockchain

 IBM Blockchain is the first managed service for Hyperledger Fabric v1.0, making it fast and easy to build, run, and govern business networks with high security, privacy, and performance.

-Hyperledger Fabric is a platform for distributed ledger solutions for business.
+Hyperledger Fabric is a framework for distributed ledger solutions for business.
 Its modular architecture ensures confidentiality, resiliency, flexibility, and scalability.

-This getting-started scenario provisions a sample Fabric network.
-It provides the Docker compose files and supporting scripts you need to create and test the sample network:
+This getting-started scenario provisions a sample network.
+It provides the Docker compose files and scripts you need to create and test the network:

 The basics of blockchain